William Wade (English politician): Later life

-He retired from public life in 1613, at the instigation of Frances Howard, Countess of Essex.
+William Wade retired from public life in 1613, at the instigation of Frances Howard, Countess of Essex.
 She wanted Wade replaced with a less honest Lieutenant of the Tower, Sir Gervase Helwys, as part of her scheme to murder the prisoner Thomas Overbury, who was opposed to her affair with Robert Carr.

 Wade had allowed Lady Arbella Stuart a key to her quarters in the Tower, and this was made the pretext for his replacement by Helwys.
 Wade was later praised by Lloyd, who claimed that "to his directions we owe Rider's Dictionary, to his encouragement Hooker's Polity, and to his charge Gruter's Inscriptions.

 A wall tablet within the church of St Mary the Virgin at Manuden in Essex commemorates Wade (named Waad on the tablet).
 He lived at Battles Hall in the village during his retirement.
 Wade died on 21 October 1623 and is buried in the church.
 He had been a shareholder in the Virginia Company, and the Wades of Virginia claim descent from his father.